RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-01-On-Reading.markdown

 So there you have it.
 Hopefully this will help someone out there to become a better reader, because it is worth it.
 Sometimes we don't need to stand on the shoulders of giants, we just to read a few of the right books.

-You can check out my GoodReads profile here: https://www.goodreads.com/user/show/123987656-richard-f.
+You can check out my [GoodReads profile here](https://www.goodreads.com/user/show/123987656-richard-f).
 I'm also aiming to publish some book reviews [on my blog](../../books.md), so keep an eye on that!